niclindb/Git-Mastery/README.md

 ## ⭐ Support This Project

-If you find GitGud helpful in your Git learning journey, please consider:
+If you find GitMastery helpful in your Git learning journey, please consider:

-- **Giving it a star on GitHub**: Visit [github.com/MikaStiebitz/Git-Gud](https://github.com/MikaStiebitz/Git-Gud) and click the star button
+- **Giving it a star on GitHub**: Visit [github.com/MikaStiebitz/Git-Mastery](https://github.com/MikaStiebitz/Git-Mastery) and click the star button
 - **Sharing it** with friends and colleagues who are learning Git
 - **Contributing** to make it even better